ajagann1/nhsntool/README.md

 * Mocha
 * requirejs
 * yargs
+* xlsx

 # Use

 ## Default use

-node main.js -c "{filepath1}/deltaConcepts.txt" -d "{filepath2}/deltaDescriptions.txt" -r "{filepath3}/deltaRelationships.txt"
+node main.js -c "{filepath1}/deltaConcepts.txt" -d "{filepath2}/deltaDescriptions.txt" -r "{filepath3}/deltaRelationships.txt" -x "{filepath4}/excel.xlsx"
-* Outputs a results.txt file into the main directory of the repository
+* Outputs a results.html file into the main directory of the repository

+## Setting up for global use

+npm install -g
+nhsntool -c "{filepath1}/deltaConcepts.txt" -d "{filepath2}/deltaDescriptions.txt" -r "{filepath3}/deltaRelationships.txt" -x "{filepath4}/excel.xlsx"
+* Outputs a results.html file into the directory the tool is used from

 ## Optional Flags

-* h - indicate if the delta files do not have a header depicting what each column represents with y/n (case does not matter)
+* ci - specify the column where concept codes are found in the concepts delta document.
+	* ex: --ci 1

+* di - specify the column where concept codes are found in the descriptions delta document.
-	* ex: -h n
+	* ex: --di 5

-* i - specify the columns where concept codes are found in each document.
-If h is set (y), this is required.
-This should be 4 integer numbers seperated by only commas.
+* ri - specify the column where concept codes are found in the relationships delta document.
+	* ex: --ri 5,6

+* xi - specify the column where concept codes are found in the excel spreadsheet.
-	* ex: -i "1,2,3,4"
+	* ex: --xi AA

 * l - indicate what's being used for spacing in the delta files (currently only supports ' ' for space and t for tab)
 	* ex: -l ' '

-* o - specify an output path for the results.txt file
+* o - specify an output path for the results.html file
-	* ex: -o "{filepath}/results.txt"
+	* ex: -o "{filepath}/results.html"

 * fo - force the scripts to create the folder specified in o if the path doesn't currently exist.
 Used in conjunction with -o.
 	* ex: --fo